 - Do not click on the accept button

 Even if it is the only option, do not click on the “accept” or “proceed” button.
 When I attempted to process the refund for the Gatchalians, that was the only option on the page.
 Resist the urge to click on that button to proceed to the next screen.
 Instead, move on to the next step — keep reading.

 - Use the Elliott Advocacy contacts curated by our excellent research team

-If there is no possible way to reject a new, unacceptable itinerary that might even involve an unfamiliar airline you don’t want to deal with, make your cancellation request in writing.
+If there is no possible way to reject a new, unacceptable itinerary, make your cancellation request in writing.
 Our dedicated research team of John Galbraith and Meera Sundram has found key executives in most companies that will make this process simple.

 - Don’t cancel before the airline does

-During these troubling times for the airline industry, it seems that the carriers are resisting officially canceling flights until the last moment.
-Be strong and resist the urge to cancel too soon.
-Remember, the airline might be on the verge of canceling your flight, but if you cave first, you’re only entitled to a future flight credit.
+During these troubling times for the airline industry, the carriers are resisting officially canceling flights until the last moment.
+Be strong!
+Resist the urge to cancel too soon.
+Remember, the airline might be on the verge of canceling your flight.
+But if you cave first, you’ll only get a future flight credit.

 - The Department of Transportation rules — if the airline cancels, it owes you a refund

 Keep in mind, the Department of Transportation requires an airline to refund a passenger if it cancels the flight.
 If your airline cancels your flight and puts you on another airline, you’re under no obligation to accept this change.
 If you’ve reached a brick wall with your airline and you know it owes you a refund, you can file a complaint with the DOT here.